Previous & current Newsletters in pdf

 2003

-We have had a very busy six months with 300 airfares paid.
-They have arrived from Syria, Iraq, Afghanistan, Bhutan, South Sudan, Burundi, Uganda, Ethiopia and Congo.
-The largest numbers were from Syria, Afghanistan and Iraq.
-The Northern Beaches Refugee Sanctuary’s first family arrived in June 2003.
-We have now helped 8460 people from 48 different countries.
+The Northern Beaches Refugee Sanctuary's first family arrived in June 2003.
+We have now helped 9064 people from 48 different countries.

 If you want to help, please transfer the money to our account.